2014 Allsvenskan

 The 2014 Allsvenskan, part of the 2014 Swedish football season, was the 90th season of Allsvenskan since its establishment in 1924.
 The 2014 fixtures were released on 20 December 2013.
 The season started on 30 March 2014 and concluded on 1 November 2014.
-Malmö FF were the defending champions from the 2013 season.
+Malmö FF, the defending champions from the 2013 season, successfully defended their title.

-Malmö FF won the Swedish championship this season, their 21st Allsvenskan title and 18th Swedish championship overall, in the 27th round on 5 October 2014 when they won 3–2 in the away fixture against AIK at Friends Arena.
+Malmö FF's victory in the Swedish championship this season, their 21st Allsvenskan title and 18th Swedish championship overall, came in the 27th round on 5 October 2014 when they won 3–2 in the away fixture against AIK at Friends Arena.
 Malmö FF became the first club to defend a Swedish championship by winning consecutive Allsvenskan titles since Djurgårdens IF in the 2003 season.

 A total of 16 teams contested the league; 14 returning from the 2013 season and two that were promoted from Superettan.

 Summary

 Background

 The annual pre-season kick-off meeting was held at Swedbank Stadion in Malmö on 25 March 2014.
 Managers and key players from the major teams as well as some of the predicted bottom teams were interviewed by representatives from the media as well as commentators from C More Entertainment, the official broadcasters of the league.
 Seven managers out of 16 believed that Malmö FF would defend the title.
 The remaining managers placed their bets on AIK (six votes), IF Elfsborg (two votes) and IFK Göteborg (one vote).
 The entire attendance consisted of the clubs' managers, key players and media experts.
 The attendance voted Malmö FF as the title favourites (41.9% of the votes) with AIK (38% of the votes) closely after, IFK Göteborg came in third with 6,7% of the votes.
 The attendance also predicted that Falkenbergs FF (38.3% of the votes) and Gefle IF (25.4% of the votes) were the two favourites to be relegated.
 When asked about the top goalscorer, a plurality of the audience voted for Malmö FF's Magnus Eriksson.